Sou001/api_spotify/README.md

-# Connection to api_spotify with Python 📉
+# Connection to api_spotify with Python

-  ## This project aims to connect to api spotify using python
+### Context of this github 📉

+this github is a project that allow its user to connect to one of his spotify apps and collect data of playlists (pre-chosen by adding their ids in playlist csv file in data folder), then insert 2 tables into the specified database (that we call spotify_db but can be modified in constants.py for example)

+### Set up Spotify app ✅

 1 - Create your spotify app or connect to one already created